 What Happened During Singles Day This Year?

-Singles Day continues to prove just how much opportunity is in store for brands and retailers that sell to Chinese consumers.
+Singles Day continues to prove just how much opportunity is in store for brands and retailers that tap into the power of cross-border trade.

 What Does It Mean for You?

-It’s important to note that Singles Day is not just for Chinese brands — far from it, in fact.
-More than 40% of this year’s shoppers purchased products from international brands.
+It’s important to reiterate that Singles Day is not just for Chinese brands — far from it, in fact.
+An estimated 60% of this year’s shoppers planned ahead to purchase imported products from international brands.

 The same is true of online shopping throughout the year.
-Chinese consumers frequently turn to international sellers as they seek out apparel, electronics, home goods and more. eMarketer predicts cross-border retail e-commerce sales in China will reach $199.26 billion by 2022.
+Chinese consumers frequently turn to international sellers as they seek out apparel, electronics, home goods and other products — and lots of them. eMarketer predicts cross-border retail e-commerce sales in China will reach $199.26 billion by 2022.

 So even if you missed out on this year’s Singles Day, there are plenty of ways to get in the game.
 To start, check out our post on three more of China’s biggest shopping holidays.

-Editor’s note: This blog post was originally published on November 15, 2017.
-It has been updated to reflect the latest trends and sales records for the world’s biggest online shopping holiday.
+Editor’s note: This blog post was last updated on November 15, 2018.
+It has been refreshed to reflect the latest trends and sales records for the world’s biggest online shopping holiday.